Task-Driven Dictionary Learning: Conclusion

 \section{Conclusion}

 We have presented in this paper a general formulation for learning sparse data representations tuned to specific tasks.
 Unlike classical approaches that learn a dictionary adapted to the reconstruction of the input data, our method learns features in a supervised way.
 We have shown that this approach is effective for solving classification and regression tasks in a large-scale setting, allowing the use of millions of training samples, and is able of exploiting successfully unlabeled data, when only a few labeled samples are available.
 Experiments on handwritten digits classification, non-linear inverse image mapping, digital art authentification, and compressed sensing have shown that our method leads to state-of-the-art results for several real problems.
 Future work will include adapting our method to various image processing problems such as image deblurring and image super-resolution, and other inverse problems.
+[Proofs and Lemmas] Before giving the proof of Proposition~\ref{prop:regf}, we present two general results on the elastic net formulation of \citet{zou}. \UpperSpace \begin{lemma}[Optimality conditions of the elastic net] ~ The vector~$\alphab^\star$ is a solution of Eq.~(\ref{eq:elas}) if and only if for all $j$ in $\{1,\ldots,p\}$, Denoting by $\Lambda \defin \{ j \in \{1,\ldots,p\} \st \alphab^\star[j] \neq 0 \}$ the active set, we also have